mozilla-services/autograph/README.md

 make integration-test  # must pass docker compose up      # runs unit tests in container, must pass
 ```
-_Note: you must monitor the output of docker to detect when the unit tests have
+> [!Note]
-completed.
+> You must monitor the output of docker to detect when the unit tests have completed.
 Otherwise, it will run forever with heartbeat messages.
-The following
+The following pipeline is useful (and available in the Makefile as target `test-in-docker`):
-pipeline is useful (and available in the Makefile as target `test-in-docker`):_
+> FIXME: Note dependency between autograph app and monitor and all the Dockerfiles

 ```bash
 docker compose up 2>&1 | tee compose.log \
     | (grep --silent "autograph-unit-test exited with code" && docker compose down; \